-Mobile Phones
+Mobile Phones and Smart Watches

-Mobile phones are to be turned off and kept in the student's school bag during the School day.
+Mobile phones and smart watches are discouraged at school.
+If a child needs to have one of these devices, the device is to be to be turned off and kept in the student's school bag during the School day.
 Should a student need to phone a parent they may do so using a school phone in their classroom with the permission of their class teacher.